VICTORIA, B.C. — The province of B.C. is offering fuel tax exemptions for fleets and individuals that use biodiesel and ethanol-blended fuels.

 Currently Canadian Biofuels is attempting to localize production of biodiesel in the Lower Mainland of B.C., which would also result in decreased cost for users.

-“B.C. has taken a leadership role in Canada by supporting renewable fuels with this tax exemption,”said Mike Boyd, projects director for WISE Energy Co-op in Victoria.
+"B.C. has taken a leadership role in Canada by supporting renewable fuels with this tax exemption," said Mike Boyd, projects director for WISE Energy Co-op in Victoria.
+"By encouraging the use of clean, sustainable fuel, government acts on its commitment to improve air quality.
+It also enhances local industry’s prospect of manufacturing the world’s fastest growing alternative fuels, biodiesel and ethanol, right here in B.C."

 Truck News is Canada's leading trucking newspaper - news and information for trucking companies, owner/operators, truck drivers and logistics professionals working in the Canadian trucking industry.
 All posts by Truck News